 Finding the right home isn’t just about aesthetics; it’s also about ensuring that your investment is economical, sustainable and flexible for various lifestyle factors in the future.

-There a range of sustainability standards that your new home can follow, all of which have the potential to provide real benefits to you in the long run by saving you money on bills and reducing your impact on the environment.
+There are a range of sustainability standards that your new home can follow, all of which have the potential to provide real benefits to you in the long run by saving you money on bills and reducing your impact on the environment.

 We’ve compiled a handy list of things to talk to your builder about.

 Saving on heating and cooling

 Choosing the right size home for your needs and having a great design will significantly reduce the need for heating and cooling.
 Be mindful of windows picking up breezes.
 Make sure bedrooms and main living areas are protected from the warm afternoon sun.
 This will reduce energy bills and ensure that each room isn’t receiving harsh lighting or suffering from overheating.